 HEPA filters are effective against particles as small as 0.3 microns up to 10 microns in size.
 But again, air purifiers with HEPA filters stand the best chance against smoke than any other air purifier unit.

 These air purifiers have multi-stage filtration processes.
 The first stage of the filtration princess is the mechanical filtration stage, and the particles get stuck in the filter.
-The second stage focuses on removing any gasses, and a carbon-activated filter is active in this process.
-With the help of a chemical reaction, it can destroy odors and smoke.
+The second stage focuses on removing gasses, and a carbon-activated filter is active in this process.
+Finally, with the help of a chemical reaction, it can destroy odors and smoke.

-But this process takes time, and that is exactly why these air purifiers for smoke take much longer to filter out any odors or pollutants than other HEPA filters.
+But this process takes time, which is why these air purifiers for smoke take much longer to filter out any odors or pollutants than other HEPA filters.
 So one of the best options that you can go for is the Medify MA-40.

 Things You Need to Know About Smoke and Your Health

-Smoking can lead to disability and disease, and it can harm almost all organs in your body.
+Smoking can lead to disability and disease, harming almost all organs in your body.
 Over 16 million Americans live with at least one disease caused by smoking.

 About 30 people live with a smoking-related illness for every person who dies from smoking.
 It can cause cancer, stroke, heart disease, diabetes, lung disease, and other obstructive pulmonary diseases.

 These include chronic bronchitis and emphysema.
-People who smoke become much more susceptible to eye diseases, tuberculosis, issues with the immune system, and rheumatoid arthritis.
+In addition, people who smoke become much more susceptible to eye diseases, tuberculosis, issues with the immune system, and rheumatoid arthritis.

 Moreover, second-hand smoke has been the cause of more than 41,000 deaths among non-smoking adults, along with 400 deaths among infants every year.